 Richardson ISD had 365 students in DAEP.
 Roughly 29.6% were in for vaping, similar to Garland ISD, where there were 563 students in DAEP, with 29% in for vaping.

 Dallas ISD had a total of 2,351 students in DAEP, with a much lower percentage there for vaping (12.5%) relative to other nearby school districts.
 Still, the district has struggled for years with academics.
-Only 41% of students in the district scored at grade level on their STAAR exams, and nearly 20% of students in the graduating Class of 2022 earned a high school diploma in four years when the statewide average was 90%.
+Only 41% of students in the district scored at grade level on their STAAR exams, and nearly 20% of students in the graduating Class of 2022 failed to earn a high school diploma in four years.
+The statewide on-time graduation average was 90%.

 A report from Texas Health and Human Services found that 11.2% of high school students in Texas reported using e-cigarettes in the past 30 days in 2021, and 5.6% of middle school students reported using e-cigarettes in the past 30 days.